Medication Search - Lamisil

 Children: The safety and effectiveness of using this medication have not been established for children.

-What other drugs could interact with the Lamisil medication?
+What other drugs could interact with Lamisil?

 There may be an interaction between terbinafine and any of the following: